 If you are in two minds about coming out, a counselor can help to provide strategies to manage the stress you are facing, and find the best way forward.

 Gay people sometimes face rejection from their families for being homosexual.
 These family rejections result in many negative psychosocial outcomes such as reduced self-esteem, failure in relationships, and social isolation.

 Moreover, for teens and young adults in particular, your family may even try to control and modify your sexual orientation.
 Practices such as conversion therapy can be seriously damaging to your long-term mental health.

-Different types of therapy used by gay counselors
+Different types of therapy used by gay friendly counselors

-Many different types of therapy are used by gay counselors to alleviate the symptoms of the mental health issues that you’re facing.
+Many different types of therapy are used by counselors specializing in gay counseling to alleviate the symptoms of the mental health issues that you’re facing.
 Below, we’ve explained some of these psychotherapeutic approaches.

 Gay affirmative psychotherapy